GoogleChrome/web.dev/src/site/content/en/media/media-experience/index.md

 play and nothing happens?

 You've no doubt consumed video on your own device.
-Which means that nothing in that last paragraph suprises you.
+Which means that nothing in that last paragraph surprises you.
 Now you need to learn how to put a video or other media file on your own website.
 The technical requirements of that work should be in service to the user experience.
 Those technical requirements are: